Final accounts: Trading account

-A trading account shows the results of the buying and selling of goods.
+A trading account records the factory or direct expense/ incomes.
+It shows the results of the buying and selling of goods.
 This sheet is prepared to demonstrate the difference between the selling price and the cost price.
 The trading account is prepared to show the trading results of the business such as gross profit earned or gross loss sustained by the business.
-It records the direct expenses of a business firm.